Estonian national road 2: Route description

 The T2 (Estonian: põhimaantee 2) is a major north–southeast highway connecting the capital of the country, Tallinn, to the second largest city, Tartu and beyond into Põlva- and Võrumaa.
 It follows the same route as European route E263.

-The route begins in Tallinn from Viru Square and runs through the city for 6 kilometres, following the city streets of Narva maantee, Pronksi and Tartu maantee.
+The route begins in Tallinn from Viru Square and runs through the city for 6 km, following the city streets of Narva maantee, Pronksi and Tartu maantee.
 It services Tallinn Airport, with planes taking off and landing just above the highway.
 At Assaku, the road crosses the yet-unbuilt Rail Baltica, with a viaduct already in place.
 In Jüri, the carriageway is taken over a roundabout junction with the T11.
 Until Vaida, the road is nearly arrow-straight, as per pre-war plans.
 The road continually modernises towards Mäo as newer dual carriageway sections are encountered.
 From Kose, the road is controlled-access.
 Bypassing Mäo, the T5 is met at an interchange, with the road transforming to single carriageway a few kilometres after.

 From here, the road will pass through settlements owing to the age of its route, with lower speed limits and speed cameras in place.
 Shortly after Põltsamaa the road widens to 2+1, with a speed limit of 100 km/h on bypassing sections.
 Road width alternates several times until Tartu, with another 2+1 section, dual carriageway and single carriageway.